Skip to main content

 • For more than 25 years heart disease, stroke, and unintentional injury have been the top five leading causes of death in the state.1 As stated in the Whitepaper A Statewide System of Care for Time Sensitive Emergencies The Integration of Stroke and STEMI Care into the Regional Trauma System “Stroke, STEMI and trauma patients require timely EMS triage, informed diagnosis, and definitive treatment by a multidisciplinary team of healthcare providers, supported by appropriate resources, in order to reduce the risk of death or serious disability.”1 The paper also notes that “An effective system of care includes specialized, independently verified, state designated treatment centers that support an integrated approach to increasing public awareness of initial symptom recognition, reduce the impact of trauma, stroke, and STEMI occurrence through evidence based standard treatment regimens and ongoing quality improvement.”1

 Michigan is developing a regional system of care for time-sensitive emergencies which includes stroke, ST-elevation myocardial infarction (STEMI), and traumatic injuries.
-This establishes an organized, coordinated effort within a geographic area to deliver a comprehensive range of patient care integrated into the existing trauma system.
+This organized, coordinated effort within a geographic area will deliver a comprehensive range of patient care integrated into the existing trauma system.
 These systems of care will capitalize on the experience and gains made by developing the trauma system, enhance efficiencies and further collaboration with a variety of disparate healthcare components into a formal structure that is established, supported, and supervised within statute, administrative rules, and policy.

 •